houdiniproject/houdini/docs/getting_started.md

 ---

-You'll need to have in your Mac the following dependencies installed, if you don't want to use the provided Docker containers.
+You'll need to have the following dependencies installed:

-- Ruby `2.5.1`
+* Ruby 2.7
-- Rails `5.0.7.1`
-- Node `11.12.0`
+* Node 14
+* Yarn
+* PostgreSQL 10 or 12

 ## Local Config